drbafflegab/vbap/README.md

     free(memory);
     ```

-Graph of the example results:
+Graph of the example output:

 ![example graph](graphs/example.svg)

-## Building the Tests
+## Building and Running the Tests

 You need a [C17](https://en.wikipedia.org/wiki/C17_(C_standard_revision))-capable compiler (GCC/Clang/MSVC) and [CMake](https://cmake.org).
 From within your cloned repository follow these steps: